User Guide

 1

-From the Fleet Management Application navigation menu, click Vehicles & Assets.
+From the Fleet Management Application navigation menu, click Assets.

 2

-A notification displays at the top of the page from the primary database requesting to extend telematics services to your target database.
+A notification displays at the top of the page letting you know that a Primary Database is requesting to start Data Sharing to your database.
 The notification remains on the page until it is dismissed by clicking the X symbol.

 NOTE: The request is only visible to recipients with the View device share clearance, and can only be accepted or rejected with the Administer device share clearance.
 If multiple requests are made, multiple notifications display.